ome/www.openmicroscopy.org/_posts/2016-01-06-format-support.md

 Unfortunately, the result of all this work has been the conclusion that we simply do not have the resources to prioritize delivering a complete solution for this format.
 This is not the only format we have reached this conclusion about.
-For example, support for [3i Slidebook 6 files](https://www.openmicroscopy.org/site/support/bio-formats/formats/3i-slidebook.html) was only added to
+For example, support for [3i Slidebook 6 files](http://www.openmicroscopy.org/site/support/bio-formats/formats/3i-slidebook.html) was only added to
-Bio-Formats last May when 3i committed to developing the reader themselves.
+Bio-Formats last May when [3i](https://www.intelligent-imaging.com) committed to developing the reader themselves.
 Obviously, we are very grateful for this, but that doesn’t change the fact that we had already spent years working on various versions of this format (our initial single-series Slidebook reader was released back in 2006 and obviously the work to produce it started even further back than that).
-ND2 and CZI are other examples of formats with a complex design that has made them very difficult for us to support.
+Nikon ND2 and Zeiss CZI are other examples of formats with a complex design that has made them very difficult for us to support.

 ##We won’t deliver something that doesn’t do the job well enough